Low-cost carmakers outperform fragile European recovery

 European sales of competitively priced Hyundais (005380.KS) rose 5.7 percent, while mid-market rivals struggled.
 Ford (F.N) sales sagged 5.5 percent, General Motors' (GM.N) Opel was down 12 percent and PSA Peugeot Citroen (PEUP.PA) 2.9 percent lower.

-Romano Valente, head of Italy's foreign carmakers' association UNRAE, said weakening French and German conditions suggested that regional demand had yet to stabilise.
+Romano Valente, head of Italy's foreign carmakers' association UNRAE, said weakening French and German conditions suggested that regional demand had yet to stabilize.

 But there were some bright spots.
 Fiat Chrysler Automobiles (FCAU.N) benefited from buoyant sales of Jeep's Cherokee, Grand Cherokee and new Renegade models as the brand expands in Europe.
 Jeep deliveries are up a healthy 57 percent to almost 35,000 vehicles so far this year.